 When applying for both the passport book and card on the same application, you pay only one execution fee.
 The execution fee does not apply to adult passport book or card renewals when submitting Form DS-82.

-Bulk quantities of passport Form DS-11 (Application for Passport) and Form DS-82 (Application for Passport by Mail) are now available from the U.S. Government Printing Office.
+Bulk quantities of passport forms are now available from the U.S. Government Publishing Office.

 Please mail the found passport in a sturdy envelope, to:

 Dulles, VA 20189-1150